 Hawaii, The Big Island

-Grown on over 600 independent farms and grown exclusively within the borders of North and South Kona on the Big Island of Hawaii, 100% Kona Coffee has a delicate, aromatic flavor.
+Grown on over 600 independent farms and exclusively within the borders of North and South Kona on the Big Island of Hawaii, Kona Coffee has a delicate, aromatic flavor.
 It accounts for almost half of the total coffee grown in Hawaii and is often used as a blend with harsher, foreign coffees.
 Coffee aficionados, however, consider 100 percent Kona Coffee to be the only way to go, but be aware, as some folks find it to be quite strong.

 Ka'u Coffee is grown on the slopes of Mauna Loa above Pahala in the Ka'u (most southern) District of the Big Island of Hawaii.

 First farmed by former sugar cane workers in 1996, Ka'u Coffee has become a big success with high placement in national and regional tasting competitions.
 Ka'u coffee is known for having a distinctive aroma with a floral bouquet and very smooth taste.

 If you're on the Big Island, you can purchase Ka'u Coffee at farmers markets, local stores, and the Hilo Coffee Mill.

 Puna Coffee is grown on the slopes of Mauna Loa near Hawaiian Acres in Puna, located between Hilo and Hawaii Volcanoes National Park.
 This coffee is known for being full-bodied and heavy, with nutty overtones.
 It is reminiscent of some finer mochas when roasted to a medium level.

 If you're on the Big Island, you can purchase Puna Coffee at farmers markets, local stores, and the Hilo Coffee Mill.